Submerged Compute + Aquatic Field Research

 Agencies/Land Managers

-Public agencies and land managers evaluating whether stewarded compute can support monitored restoration goals without treating the site as an afterthought.
+Public agencies and land managers evaluating whether stewarded compute can support monitored water-quality goals without treating the site as an afterthought.

 Mission-Aligned Funders